aspose-html/aspose-html-reference-tutorials/content/english/net/advanced-features/create-stream-provider/_index.md

 In this tutorial, we've covered the fundamentals of using Aspose.HTML for .NET.
 We started by setting up the prerequisites, importing the necessary namespaces, and then broke down a code example into multiple steps to convert an HTML document to XPS format.

 Aspose.HTML for .NET offers a wide range of capabilities beyond what we've explored here.
-To further enhance your skills, refer to the [official documentation](https://reference.aspose.com/html/net/) and explore more advanced features and use cases.
+To further enhance your skills, refer to the [documentation](https://reference.aspose.com/html/net/) and explore more advanced features and use cases.

 ## FAQ's